Stock Market Prediction via Deep Learning Techniques: A Survey

-Return-based evaluation metrics are effective indicators to test the accuracy of stock market prediction.
-We summarize two main aspects of the commonly used finance-related evaluation metrics for assessing earnings: the return ratio and Sharpe ratio.
-The higher the value, the better the prediction.\\ \\ \textbf{Investment Return Ratio (IRR).} IRR is the percentage difference between value $p_{t}$ sold at time $t$ and value $p_{t-1}$ bought at time $t-1$ divided by $p_{t-1}$.
-The works \citep{feng2019temporal, sawhney2021fast} applied IRR as the evaluation metrics to show the return ratio performance.
-The equation \eqref{m} shows how to calculate the return ratio. \\ \\ \textbf{Average Annual Return (AAR).} The average annual return (AAR) represents the percentage of the historical average return of a mutual fund.
-Compared with IRR, AAR sets the time in the return ratio to annual.
-It is suitable for calculating the return on investment over a relatively long period of time.
-Wang et al. \cite{wang2021clvsa} took a dataset of 7 years from 2010 to 2017, and one of the evaluation methods they adopted was the AAR, which is an excellent way to calculate the average annual rate of return.\\ \\ \textbf{Sharpe Ratio (SR).} SR takes the combination of return and risk into account and calculates the average return per unit of volatility over risk-free \cite{Sharpe49}.
-The equation \eqref{n} shows the Sharpe ratio. $R_{t}$ means the return, while $R_{f}$ represents the risk-free rate $\sigma$ means the standard deviation of the returns. \cite{matsunaga2019exploring}.
-The work \citep{li2018learning, xiong2018practical, sawhney2020spatiotemporal, wang2021commission} applied SR as the evaluation metrics to show the return ratio performance.
+Evaluating the accuracy of stock market predictions can be done effectively using return-based evaluation metrics.
+Two commonly used metrics in finance for assessing earnings are the return ratio and the Sharpe ratio.
+The higher the value of these metrics, the better the prediction.\\ \textbf{Investment Return Ratio (IRR).} IRR, or internal rate of return, is a metric used to measure the performance of an investment.
+It is calculated by determining the percentage difference between the value of an asset at the current time ($p_t$) and the value of the same asset at the previous time ($p_{t-1}$), divided by the previous value ($p_{t-1}$).
+Studies such as \citep{feng2019temporal, sawhney2021fast} have used IRR as an evaluation metric to assess the return ratio of investments.
+The equation for calculating IRR is $Returnratio = \frac{p_{t}-p_{t-1}} {p_{t-1}} \times 100\%$.\\ \textbf{Average Annual Return (AAR).} The Average Annual Return (AAR) is a metric that measures the historical average return of a mutual fund as a percentage.
+Unlike the Internal Rate of Return (IRR), AAR calculates returns on an annual basis.
+It is particularly useful for assessing the performance of investments over a prolonged period.
+In their study, Wang et al. \cite{wang2021clvsa} utilized a dataset spanning seven years from 2010 to 2017 and employed AAR as one of the evaluation methods to determine the average annual rate of return.\\ \textbf{Sharpe Ratio (SR).} The Sharpe Ratio (SR) takes into account both return and risk and calculates the average return per unit of volatility in relation to the risk-free rate \cite{Sharpe49}.
+This is represented by the equation: $SR = \frac{R_{t}-R_{f}}{\sigma}{\times 100\%}$, where $R_{t}$ represents the return, $R_{f}$ represents the risk-free rate, and $\sigma$ represents the standard deviation of the returns \cite{matsunaga2019exploring}.
+Several studies \citep{li2018learning, xiong2018practical, sawhney2020spatiotemporal, wang2021commission} have utilized the SR as an evaluation metric to assess the performance of return ratios.